Martti Ahtisaari, former Finnish president and Nobel Peace Prize winner, dies at 86

 After the Finnish presidency, he was offered several international positions, including in the United Nations refugee agency, but decided instead to open his own office in Helsinki which has centered on mediating in international crises.

-In May 2017, Ahtisaari stepped down as chairman of the Crisis Management Initiative he founded in 2000 to help resolve global conflicts, but said he would continue working with the organization as an adviser.
+In May 2017, Ahtisaari stepped down as chairman of the Crisis Management Initiative he founded in 2000 to help resolve global conflicts but said he would continue working with the organization as an adviser.
 He was replaced by former Finnish Prime Minister Alexander Stubb who is now running himself to become president.

 Ahtisaari is survived by his wife Eeva and their adult son.